imaNNeo/fl_chart/repo_files/documentations/line_chart.md

 ### How to use
 ```
-FlChart(
-   chart: LineChart(
+LineChart(
   LineChartData(
     // read about it in the below section
-      ),
   ),
 );
 ```